JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/devops-best-practices-a-example-with-azure-devops/index.md

         displayName: Execute Unit Tests
         pool:
           vmImage: 'ubuntu-latest'
-        # Initialize the container to use in the job from previous stage.
+        # Initialize the container to use in the job from the previous stage.
         container:
           image: "$(containerRegistry)/$(imageRepository):$(imageTag)"
           endpoint: mycontainerregistry.azurecr.io